 When I first started working through the ROS tutorials, one of the first annoyances I faced was the sheer number of terminals I was opening.
 Continue reading

-Recently I’ve had a few people ask me what type of laptop they would recommend for developing ROS applications.
-In my years working with ROS in a research capacity, I’ve used dozens of development machines!
-I’ve learned a few guidelines when picking out laptops for working with Linux, ROS, and robots.
-Following these guidelines when picking out a computer will make your ROS development experience far smoother.
+In my years working with ROS in a research capacity, I’ve used dozens of development machines, and I’ve learned a few guidelines when picking out laptops for working with Linux, ROS, and robots.
+I’ve updated the guide for newer 2019 laptop models.

 You can use easily speech recognition to emit ROS messages and control your robots with your voice.
 In this post, we’ll learn how to install some popular speech recognition libraries on a ROS machine.
 This post describes how to set up the Sphinx libraries and custom code developed by human-robot interaction researchers at UT Austin and elsewhere.